tjohann/a20_sdk/README.md

 	|                            /home/tjohann/bin              |
 	+-----------------------------------------------------------+

-As an extention you can install my sdk_builder (https://github.com/tjohann/sdk_builder) which should give you a gtk based tool at your hand.
-With that you can do all steps in a more simpler way by using a gui.

 The sdk comes with documentation and some simple source code examples.
 You can find it in ${HOME}/src/a20_sdk/*.

 WARNING: This is work in progress!
 So it's possible that something is not working or possibly not implemented yet.